都内近郊2時間以内で行けるファミリーにおすすめな山

 1. Mount Takao (Tokyo)

-First, there is Mount Takao, a symbol of Tokyo.
-It is easily accessible, about 50 minutes from Shinjuku on the Keio Line.
-At 599m above sea level, it is a mountain suitable for beginners, and there are many paved paths, so you can climb it safely even with children.
+First, there is Mount Takao, which can be said to be a symbol of Tokyo.
+It is easily accessible, taking about 50 minutes from Shinjuku via the Keio Line.
+With an elevation of 599 meters, it is a mountain suitable for beginners, with many paved paths, making it safe to climb even with children.

-The recommended course, Route 1 (Omotesando Course), is paved and has an easy-to-climb path.
-A cable car is also available, which is convenient for those who are not confident in their physical strength or have small children.
+Recommended Course Route 1 (Omotesando Course) is paved and has an easy-to-climb path.
+The cable car is also available, making it convenient for those who are not confident in their physical strength or have small children.

-Highlights : The view of Tokyo from the summit is spectacular.
-If the weather is good, you can even see Mt.
-Fuji.
-Along the way, there are Yakuo-in Temple and many other nature observation points, making it a great place for the whole family to enjoy.
+Highlights The view of Tokyo from the summit is spectacular.
+On a clear day, you can also see Mount Fuji.
+Along the way, there are places like Yakōin and many nature observation points, making it a spot full of fun for families.

 Necessary equipment and preparation

-• Hat and sunscreen : There is plenty of shade, but hats and sunscreen are essential on sunny days.
+• Hat and sunscreen: There are many shaded areas, but they are essential on sunny days.

 2. Lake Okutama (Tokyo)

-Next, we will introduce the mountains around Lake Okutama.
-It is an area rich in nature, about an hour and a half by train from Shinjuku.
-For families, the course around Lake Okutama and easy hiking trails are ideal.
+Next, I will introduce the mountains around Lake Okutama.
+It takes about an hour and a half by train from Shinjuku, and it is a nature-rich area.
+For families, courses that circle around Lake Okutama and easy hiking trails are ideal.

-Recommended course: The promenade that circles Lake Okutama is flat and safe for families with children.
-Walking along the lakeside allows you to enjoy the beauty of nature.
+Recommended Course The walking path that circles Lake Okutama features a flat trail that is safe for families with children.
+Walking along the lakeside allows you to fully enjoy the beauty of nature.

 Necessary equipment and preparation

-• Rain jacket : The weather can be changeable, so it's a good idea to bring lightweight rain gear.
+• Rain Jacket: Since the weather can change easily, it's reassuring to have lightweight rain gear.

-• Insect repellent spray : This is essential, especially in the summer.
+• Insect repellent spray: It is essential, especially in summer.
 For small children, choose a type that is gentle on the skin.

 3. Kamakura Alps (Kanagawa Prefecture)

-The Kamakura Alps are easily accessible from Kamakura, about an hour by train from Shinjuku, and you can enjoy hiking and historical strolls together.
+Kamakura Alps, easily accessible from Kamakura.
+It takes about 1 hour by train from Shinjuku, making it convenient for both hiking and historical exploration.

-Recommended Course : The Tenen Hiking Course is a course that even beginners can walk with confidence.
-The route from Kita-Kamakura Station to Tenen via Zuisen-ji Temple combines mountain paths and historical sites, so you will never get bored.
+Recommended Course The Ten'en Hiking Course is a route that even beginners can walk with confidence.
+The route from Kitakamakura Station, passing through Zuiseiji Temple to Ten'en, combines mountain paths and historical landmarks, ensuring that you won't get bored.

-Highlights: The view from Ten-en is a magnificent view of the cityscape of Kamakura and the sea.
-Along the way, you can also see Zeniarai Benten and Zuisen-ji Temple, one of the Five Mountains of Kamakura.
+Highlights The view from Ten'en offers a wonderful scenery overlooking the streets of Kamakura and the sea.
+Along the way, there is also Zeniarai Benten and one of the Kamakura Five Mountains, Zuiseiji.

 Necessary equipment and preparation

-• Maps and guidebooks : There are many historical sites, so it's best to check them out in advance to make your visit more enjoyable.
+• Maps and Guidebooks: There are many historical sites, so checking in advance will enhance your enjoyment.

-• A light jacket : Even though the altitude isn't that high, it's still useful to have something to throw on on windy days.
+• Light Jacket: The elevation isn't very high, but it's useful to have something to throw on during windy days.

-• Lunch box : Eating your lunch while enjoying the view at the Tenen rest area will make for a special memory.
+• Bento: Eating it while enjoying the scenery at the Ten'en rest area creates a special memory.

 4. Mount Tsukuba (Ibaraki Prefecture)

-Finally, although it is a little far away, I also recommend Mount Tsukuba.
-It takes a little time, about 2 hours by train and bus from Tokyo, but it is well worth it.
+Finally, it may be a bit of a trip, but I also recommend Mount Tsukuba.
+It takes about 2 hours by train and bus from the city, but it is definitely worth it.

-Recommended Courses: By using the cable car or ropeway, it is easy to reach the summit even with small children.
-The Otatsuishi Course is a route that even beginners can enjoy.
+Recommended Course By using the cable car or ropeway, even those with small children can easily access the summit.
+The Otatsu Stone Course is a route that beginners can enjoy.

 Necessary equipment and preparation

-• First aid kit : It's a good idea to bring bandages and disinfectant in case you get hurt.
+• First Aid Kit: It is a good idea to bring band-aids and disinfectant in case of an injury.

-Incorporate play into your child's activities.
-Incorporating play activities such as exploring nature and finding plants and insects will keep them entertained.
-It's also fun to bring a small sketchbook and let them draw what they find.
+Incorporating exploration in nature and games to find plants and insects can keep children entertained without getting bored.
+It's also fun to bring a small sketchbook and try drawing what you find.

 lastly

-There are many mountains near Tokyo that families can enjoy.
-Spending time in nature is a great opportunity to get away from the hustle and bustle of everyday life and refresh yourself.
-All of the mountains we introduced here are perfect spots for families.
-Why not take the whole family out mountain climbing next weekend?
+There are many mountains near Tokyo that families can enjoy together.
+Spending time in nature is a great opportunity to refresh yourself away from the hustle and bustle of everyday life.
+The mountains introduced this time are all perfect spots for families.
+Be sure to go mountain climbing with your family next weekend.
 Outdoor Pass supports your wonderful outdoor life!

 Thanks for subscribing!